TrainMateX Vision

 Goals

-- Build a production-relevant fullstack app demonstrating layered backend architecture
+- Build a fullstack app that demonstrates layered backend architecture in practice

 - Integrate Clerk authentication with a JWT-protected ASP.NET Core API